In this guide, you’ll learn a number of techniques you can use to optimize your content.

 Cognitive FX places them after setting the stage for the patients’ recovery journey, which strikes an emotional chord with readers.

-1. Make sure it includes expert quotes
+1. Include expert quotes

 Unique quotes from subject matter experts boost distribution.